EliaKobayashi/Dietary_Application_Project/README.md

         db.close()
         self.parent.current = "HomePage"
 ```
 After setting up the tables in the database, we have to put values inside.
-For User table, this is done in the register method.
+For the User table, this is done in the register method.
 This is so that when users click the button called register in the Register Screen, the inputted values will be saved in the Users table.
 By inputting the information inputted by the users in the paranthesis next to "db.create_new_user", values will be saved in the database.

 ```.py
     def create_new_input(self, protein, fats, carbohydrates, calories, date_picked):